“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 Would that be possible?

-In reality, you can make your career in one (or two fields) only.
-There’s no such thing as an ‘all-rounder.’
-And the sooner you realize it, the better.
+In reality: you can make your career in one (or two fields) only.
+There’s no such thing as an “all-rounder.”
+The sooner you realize it, the better.

 I write articles on personal development and I am also a voice artist (I record my voice for TV, radio, and websites.
-You can listen to my voice on audible and storytel).
+You can listen to my voice on audible).

-When I was training for my career in voiceovers, I tried mastering as many as four languages—Hindi, English, Urdu, and Sanskrit.
-And after a year or so of constant struggle, I realized I wasn’t getting anywhere.
+While training to make a career in voiceovers, I tried mastering as many as four languages—Hindi, English, Urdu, and Sanskrit.
+And after a year or so of constant struggle, I realized I was getting nowhere.

-Because I wasn’t focused.
-I was kind of ‘multitasking.’ 🙂 And so, I started focusing only on the languages which were critical to my success—and things improved.
+Simply because I wasn’t focused.
+I was kind of “multitasking.” 🙂 So, I started focusing only on the languages that were critical to my success—and things improved.

 6. Believing “Slow and Steady” Always Win the Race

-Quite often, we do not take advantage of technology to its fullest.
+Quite often, we do not take full advantage of technology.

-You see, the primary purpose of technology is to give you more freedom (more free time) to do the things you love.
-And when it comes to technology, the number one thing you must take advantage of is the internet.
+The primary purpose of technology is to give you more freedom (more free time) to do the things you love.

-Don’t make the mistake of subscribing to a slow internet connection to save money.
+So, don’t subscribe to a slow internet plan to save money.
 Instead, go for the fastest Internet service you can afford.

-Of course, it will cost you more, but it’s justified.
-A high-speed internet connection lets you complete more tasks in less time, which, in turn, gives you the freedom to concentrate more on your studies.
+Of course, it will cost you more, but those extra bucks will be worth it.
+A high-speed internet connection lets you complete tasks in less time.
+And that gives you the freedom to concentrate more on your studies.

 7. Neglecting “Study Breaks”

 Take a break from studies for 15-20 minutes every two to three hours.
-A study break can help break the monotony and can also give your mood a boost.
-Need some ideas?
-Here you go:
+A study break breaks the monotony, refreshes your mood, and prepares you for the next session.
+Here are some ideas:

-- Watching a funny video on youtube (comedy really refreshes the mind).
+• Watching a funny video on YouTube (comedy refreshes the mind).

-- Going for a walk down the street ( walking helps with blood circulation which can help you lift up your mood and prepare you for the next study session).
+• Going for a walk down the street (walking can help uplift your mood and improve your focus).

-Now You Know How to Study Without Getting Distracted
+Now You Know How to Focus on Studies

-Mistakes could sabotage your efforts to focus on your studies.
+Mistakes could sabotage your efforts to focus on your studies and achieve a great score.

 Fortunately, avoiding such common mistakes is relatively easy now that you know about them.

-And since now you know how to focus on your studies without getting distracted, it’s time for you to make a study timetable and get to work.
+And since now you know how to stay focused on your studies, it’s time for you to make a study timetable and get to work.

-You’ll be amazed at how much you can achieve in your studies with a strong focus.
+You’ll be amazed at how much you can achieve when you stay focused.